EmilyFabulous

 • Homemade Creme de Cassis

-First, what is Creme de Cassis?
-Well, cassis is the French name for blackcurrants and creme de cassis is a liqueur made from blackcurrants steeped in neutral spirits, with lots of sugar added.
-I've always loved creme de cassis and it's pretty easy to find at your liquor store.
-Now you can make my own!
+Cassis is the French name for blackcurrants, and crème de cassis is a liqueur made from blackcurrants steeped in neutral spirits, with lots of sugar added.
+I've always loved crème de cassis, and it's pretty easy to find at your liquor store.
+With this recipe, you can make it at home!

 a handful of freshly picked black currants